 (2) Forthwith after being used for the conveyance of infected persons or things the vehicles shall be effectually disinfected.

-(3) A vehicle which has been used for the conveyance of infected persons or things shall not be used for any other purpose until the medical officer of health or an environmental health officer certifies in writing that it has been effectively disinfected.
+(3) A vehicle which has been used for the conveyance of infected persons or things shall not be used for any other purpose until an authorised officer certifies in writing that it has been effectively disinfected.

 (4) If any vehicle is used in breach of this section every person who so uses it, or permits it to be used, commits an offence.